SoftUni-Internal/interactive-content/EN/00-Objects-and-classes/04-Classes.md

 [video src="https://videos.softuni.org/hls/02.fundamentals-objects-maps-strings/01.JS-Fundamentals-Objects-and-classes/EN/01.JS-Fundamentals-Object-and-Classes-28-Functions-in-a-class-NEW-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-TODO: The first slide (Class Example) in this video must be removed.

 The ability to modify data is performed by special functions that are a part of the class, which are called methods.

 JavaScript classes support both **instance** and **static** methods.